nayoungkim94/nayoungkim94.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a second year PhD student in School of Computing and Augmented Intelligence (SCAI), Arizona State University.
 I work as a research assistant at [Data Mining and Machine Learning (DMML)](https://dmml.asu.edu/) Laboratory, advised by Professor [Huan Liu](https://www.public.asu.edu/~huanliu/).
-Before that, I obtained my master and bachelor degrees from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
+Before joining DMML, I obtained my master and bachelor degrees from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
 My research interest generally lies in data mining and machine learning, especially in fairness and robustness in AI.
 Recently, I'm focusing on domain generalization and bias mitigation in various NLP systems.

-For more information, you can view my CV [here]().
+For more information, you can view my CV [here](../files/CV__2022_for_internship.pdf).

 News
 ======